-Pamela is responsible for pre-award and post-award nonfinancial services supporting about $790 million in research awards annually, as well as negotiation of facilities and administrative rates, effort reporting, and research policy and education.
-Prior to joining the University of Minnesota in 2007, Pamela led pre-award and post-award administration at Stanford University, and served in research administration at the UCLA, UC Santa Barbara, and Northwestern University.
+Pamela is responsible for pre-award and post-award nonfinancial services supporting nearly $1 billion in research awards annually, as well as negotiation of facilities and administrative rates, effort reporting, and research policy and education.
+Prior to joining the University of Minnesota in 2007, Pamela led pre-award and post-award administration at Stanford University, and served in research administration at UCLA, UC Santa Barbara, and Northwestern University.
 In August 2016, she received her industry’s highest honor, the Outstanding Achievement in Research Administration Award.
-She is a leader in national research organizations, including the Council on Government Relations, and holds a B.A. from the University of Wisconsin.
+She is a leader in national research organizations, including the Council on Government Relations, and holds a BA from the University of Wisconsin.

 Units & Initiatives